|

 on Post-death Care At Home

-different in each province/territory.
-The
+requirements are slightly different in each province/territory.

-required
+The required

 documents are usually only issued to the next-of-kin,

-designated Representative or Power of Attorney,
+the designated Representative or power of attorney,

-or funeral homes however, an alternative
+or funeral homes however, your local DWENA

-death-care provider may also have copies.
+practitioner may also have copies.
 CINDEA

 provides links to sites where the family can access